-It is essential, as a counselor, to have a strong theoretical underpinning to your clinical work.
+It is essential to have a strong theoretical underpinning to your clinical work.
 Theory-when integrated with the contexts of a client's circumstances, identity, and resources-helps guide treatment and interventions in a meaningful manner.

-In this assignment, students will be presented with a clinical vignette.
+In this assignment, you will be presented with a clinical vignette.
 You will be responsible to provide a case conceptualization informed by your (current) theoretical orientation.
 Additionally, you will be required to include a multicultural orientation that incorporates culture, systems, contextual factors, and broader ecological factors when developing a treatment approach.
-Students will write a 3-5 page paper for this assignment.
+Students will write a 3-5 page paper for this assignment (double spaced, 1" margins, citations if needed).